Photographer Mark Hopper

 From the majestic landscapes of Prince Edward County to the vast mountainous region of British Columbia, award-winning Canadian national photographer, Mark Hopper, captures the aura that surrounds his subjects.

-His photography is a testament to his passion for exploration, his creative vision, and fierce sense of determination.
+His photography is a testament to his passion for exploration, his creative vision, and his fierce sense of determination.
 Combined with his keen eye for unique compositions, these qualities have resulted in a lively portfolio of cutting-edge images.

 What was your most memorable photographic event?

 Driving from Banff to Yoho National Park in the middle of a snowstorm just to capture Images to take back home to Toronto.
 The road conditions were crazy and if it was not for our guide and ride I would have turned back.
 When we did get to Emerald Lake we were the only ones there and it was magical.
 I took the trip with my daughter who just turned 30 that year and it was my gift to her.
 It was priceless and for sure memorable.
 A few of the Images of that day have been shared across Canada.

 Which is your favourite photo and why?